mavvos/SpotifyGlobal/README.md

 VolDown=shift+2
 ```

-Keys are written as you expect them to be, in plain english, so to change the hotkey above, you could put something like:
+Keys are written as you'd expect, in plain english, so to change the hotkey above, you can put something like:
 ```
 VolDown=alt+shift+p
 ```

-That way, to send the command Volume Down to Spotify, you would have to press simultaneously <i>ALT SHIFT P</i>
+This way, to send the Volume Down command to Spotify, you would have to simultaneously press <i>ALT SHIFT P</i>

 #
-<h3>🐜 Known Problems and Bugs 🦟</h3>
+<h3>🐜 Known Issues and Bugs 🦟</h3>
 <ul>
   <li><b>Spotify needs to be closed</b> when you run this script.
-The script takes care of opening Spotify for you, in fact it <b>has</b> to open Spotify for it to work, if your Spotify is already running when you try opening this, the script will just crash and not work.</li>
+If your Spotify is already running when you try opening the script, it will not work.</li>
+  <li><b>If Spotify is minimized it will continue to appear when you press a hotkey</b>.
+To fix this, just don't minimize Spotify, let the window open and click away to your other programs.</li>
-<li>Script doesn't seem to work with the Microsoft Store version of Spotify (because you can't access Spotify's path folder, lol).</li>
+  <li>The script doesn't seem to work with the Microsoft Store version of Spotify (because you can't access Spotify's path folder, lol).</li>
-<li>If you spam press hotkeys you can get stuck in a loop where the commands keep repeating, to fix this restart application.</li>
+  <li>You should never have an options.txt file if it's your first run and/or if you can't open Spotify, if this somehow happens, just delete the options.txt file.</li>
-<li>If you delete any line from options.txt after your first launch, the script will crash, to fix this just delete the options.txt file altogether and a new one will be created for you on next launch.</li>
+  <li>If you delete any line from options.txt, the script will crash.
+To fix this simply delete the options.txt file completely and a new one will be created for you on next launch.</li>
-<li>Spotify needs to be open as a window for the script to work, if Spotify is minimized it will keep popping up when you press a hotkey, to fix this just let Spotify's window open and click away to your other programs.</li>
+  <li>If you spam press hotkeys, you may get stuck in a loop where the commands keep repeating, to fix this close the script and Spotify and restart the application.</li>
-<li>Sometimes the message about app running takes longer than normal to appear.</li>
+  <li>Sometimes the message about application running takes longer than usual to appear.</li>
-<li>If you are not on Windows, there's a high chance the script won't work for you, because it uses the library <i>pywinauto</i>.</li>
-<li>Some hotkey combinations have more trouble than others when it comes to being registered, this has to do with the <i>keyboard</i> module.</li>
+  <li>Some hotkey combinations have more trouble than others when it comes to being registered, this is a problem with the <i>keyboard</i> library.</li>
+  <li>If you are not on Windows, there's a chance the script won't work for you, this is a problem with the <i>pywinauto</i> library.</li>
 </ul>